rozek/node-red-contact-form-examples/README.md

 contact and user feedback flows for Node-RED

 Often web sites offer visitors the possibility to contact the web page operator.
-This is usually achieved by means of a special web page containing a feedback form and a button to submit the form contents.
+This is usually achieved by means of a specific web page containing a feedback form and a button to submit the form contents.

 This repository contains two examples for such an approach: